 Post-traumatic stress disorder symptoms usually manifest themselves after a person has suffered from a devastating life-threatening incident, like a workplace accident, maritime disaster, severe auto or trucking accident, natural disaster, explosion, fire or other such incidents.
 These symptoms may not show up immediately after the disaster, and in some cases may not be visible for weeks or even months after.

-The Houston Personal Injury Lawyers at Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers represent persons who have suffered serious or catastrophic injuries like brain injuries, spinal cord injuries and amputations across Texas.
+The personal injury lawyer in Texas at Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers represent persons who have suffered serious or catastrophic injuries like brain injuries, spinal cord injuries and amputations across Texas.